pennyJack/udacity-fend-p8/README.md

 * download or clone the repo: `git clone https://github.com/pennyJack/udacity-fend-p8-neighborhood-map-with-library`
 * `cd udacity-fend-p8-neighborhood-map-with-library`
 * install all project dependencies with `npm install`
+* replace each custom environment variable with the approriate api key (see below for futher instructions)
 * start the development server with `npm start` (server runs on http://localhost:3000)

 To run the app with Service Worker: